kmeshavkin/weather-mood-radio/README.md

 * Add some info, code and examples (?) to the second page (smooth scroll down)

 # Known bugs
-* Fix summary (shown when links are shared, Discord for example)
 * Check for songs that already in history (to not repeat)
 * Track slider does not switch immediately after next song starts